GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Introduction

-Due to \editedII{the} compute-intensive nature of dynamic programming solutions, \editedII{the} verification step creates a bottleneck for the entire read mapping procedure.
+Due to the compute-intensive nature of dynamic programming solutions, the verification step creates a bottleneck for the entire read mapping procedure.
 Therefore, efficient amendments targeting this stage are expected to improve the entire process~\cite{alser2020accelerating}.
-The conspicuous approaches to address this problem would be either improving the algorithms in terms of time and space complexities\editedII{~\cite{myers1999fast, zhang2000greedy}} or reducing the workload on verification so that the pipeline visits verification as rarely as possible.\extra{give details about first approach} In this work, \editedII{our goal is to significantly reduce the execution time of sequence alignment by adopting the second approach and eliminate the candidate locations that exceed a predefined error threshold with a fast and accurate pre-alignment filtering.}
+The conspicuous approaches to address this problem would be either improving the algorithms in terms of time and space complexities~\cite{myers1999fast, zhang2000greedy} or reducing the workload on verification so that the pipeline visits verification as rarely as possible.
+In this work, our goal is to significantly reduce the execution time of read alignment by adopting the second approach and eliminating the candidate locations that exceed a predefined error threshold with fast and accurate pre-alignment filtering.

-We propose GateKeeper-GPU, a \editedII{fast and accurate} general-purpose graphics processing unit~(GPGPU) pre-alignment filter for short read mapping to be performed prior to verification. \editedII{GateKeeper-GPU is established on two key ideas:~1)~improving the filtering accuracy of GateKeeper~\cite{Alser2017}, which is a state-of-the-art computationally-lightweight pre-alignment filter, and~2)~employing massive parallelism provided by large number of modern GPU threads for concurrent and quick examination of numerous sequence pairs.}
+We propose GateKeeper-GPU, a fast and accurate general-purpose graphics processing unit~(GPGPU) pre-alignment filter for short read mapping to be performed before verification.
+GateKeeper-GPU is established on two key ideas:~1)~improving the filtering accuracy of GateKeeper~\cite{Alser2017}, which is a computationally lightweight pre-alignment filter, and~2)~employing massive parallelism provided by a large number of modern GPU threads for concurrent and quick examination of numerous sequence pairs.